savchenko/debian/roles/laptop/README.md

 | virtio_network_autostart   | Autostart default virtio network on boot.                  | true                     |
 | virtio_use_default_network | Use NAT-based, "default" virtio setup.                     | true                     |

-### Note on S3/S4

-Hibernation is disabled in kernel when system is booted in "lockdown" mode.
-This is the case when SecureBoot is enabled.

-There is a patchset that might allow functional _and_ secure hibernation in future: https://lore.kernel.org/lkml/20210220013255.1083202-1-matthewgarrett@google.com/T/#u

 ## Dependencies
-Should be installed on a computer that is already provisioned with the [base](https://github.com/savchenko/debian/roles/base/README.md) role.
+It is *strongly* advised to install on a computer that is already provisioned with the [base](https://github.com/savchenko/debian/roles/base/README.md) role.amd64-microcode

 ## License
 MIT